 Deficiencies in these and other micronutrients collectively contribute to a large burden of morbidity and mortality, but the scale and demographic specificities of the problem are unknown because of insufficient data [A: OK?
 Please note that we use ‘limited’ only to mean ‘restricted’].1,7 Clinical nutritional biomarkers have been used to estimate the global prevalence of micronutrient deficiencies [A: please note that we do not use formatting for emphasis] for selected populations and micronutrients;1,8 however, substantial data gaps persist for various micronutrients, specific population groups (especially males), and many geographies.
 Existing data are also often outdated.
 The global prevalence of inadequate micronutrient supplies has also been estimated using food availability data [A: edits OK?], highlighting inadequacies in food supply.9,10 Owing to scarce quantitative dietary intake data and no suitable approach with which to accurately model nutrient intake distributions, to our knowledge there have been no global estimates of inadequate micronutrient intakes.
 Estimates of micronutrient deficiencies, inadequate micronutrient intakes, and inadequate micronutrient supplies are all required for a comprehensive understanding of the burden of micronutrient malnutrition.

-To tackle such a large-scale public health crisis, we require estimates to identify which nutrients pose the greatest risk, where, and to whom.11 Although micronutrient deficiencies are presumably widespread, we have only limited [A: please rephrase to avoid ‘limited’; perhaps “we have little data for women and children...” or “data for women and children are scarce”?] data on women and children.
-A pooled global analysis of biomarker data found that more than one in two children younger than 5 years are deficient in either iron, zinc, or vitamin A and two in three women aged 15–49 years are deficient in either iron, zinc, or folate [A: which reference can be cited for this analysis; is this reference 1?].
-However, we know of no recent [A: please clarify ‘recent’], global, population-wide estimates of nutrient deficiencies for a wider range of micronutrients.1
+To tackle such a large-scale public health crisis, we require estimates to identify which nutrients pose the greatest risk, where, and to whom.11 Although micronutrient deficiencies are presumably widespread, data for women and children are scarce.
+A pooled global analysis of biomarker data found that more than one in two children younger than 5 years are deficient in either iron, zinc, or vitamin A and two in three women aged 15–49 years are deficient in either iron, zinc, or folate [A: which reference can be cited for this analysis; is this reference 1?].1 However, we know of no global, population-wide estimates of nutrient deficiencies for a wider range of micronutrients.

 The Global Burden of Diseases, Injuries, and Risk Factors Study (GBD) examines the burden of micronutrient malnutrition in 195 countries using a modelling approach that combines clinical outcomes (eg, goitre), biomarkers of micronutrient status (eg, serum retinol) and anaemia (eg, haemoglobin concentration), and inadequacy in the food supply (eg, zinc inadequacy).12 These studies include [A: OK to clarify ‘they’?] estimates of disease for only four micronutrients (iodine, iron, zinc, and vitamin A) owing to scarce data;12 however, 29 micronutrients are known to be essential.13 Although the GBD modelling approach might be generated using [A: could we rephrase as “Although GBD models might be generated using…” (or “Although the GBD modelling approach might use…”)?] the best available methods and data, the gaps in micronutrient status biomarkers and dietary intake data hinder the ability to comprehensively model micronutrient malnutrition.
 Furthermore, the GBD approach to modelling micronutrient malnutrition is not replicable because their data, methods, code, and assumed nutrient distribution shapes are not publicly available.14